Cyclescape FAQ

 With an e-mail list, everyone gets everything and there is often an implied level of knowledge.
 With Cyclescape, you can dip into as much as you want, monitor what’s going on, and get up to speed on issues easily, creating a useful archive as you go.

-If you prefer to use e-mail rather than a website for discussions, you can enable the e-mail facilities in Cyclescape.
+Any user who prefers to use e-mail rather than a website for discussions, can easily enable the e-mail facilities in Cyclescape.
 This basically turns each thread that you subscribe to into an automatic mini e-mail list that you can reply to in the normal way.
 And of course you can unsubscribe from a thread at any time.
+Users can also opt to receive e-mails as a daily digest.

 Is it free for groups to use?